NorthCoastChurch/IT-Policy/Policy-7-E-mail.md

 E-mail users must not give the impression that they are representing, giving opinions, or otherwise making statements on behalf of North Coast Church, unless appropriately authorized (explicitly or implicitly) to do so.

 Users must not send, forward, or receive confidential or sensitive North Coast Church information through non-North Coast Church email accounts.
-Examples of non-North Coast Church e-mail accounts include, but are not limited to, Hotmail, Yahoo mail, AOL mail, and e- mail provided by other Internet Service Providers (ISP).
+Examples of non-North Coast Church e-mail accounts include, but are not limited to, Gmail, Hotmail, Yahoo mail, AOL mail, and e-mail provided by other Internet Service Providers (ISP).
 Users with non-North Coast Church issued mobile devices must adhere to the Personal Device Acceptable Use and Security Policy for sending, forwarding, receiving, or storing confidential or sensitive North Coast Church information.

 **Incidental Use**

 Incidental personal use of sending e-mail is restricted to North Coast Church approved users; it does not extend to family members or other acquaintances.
 Without prior management approval, incidental use must not result in direct costs to North Coast Church.
 Incidental use must not interfere with the normal performance of an employee’s work duties.

 No files or documents may be sent or received that may cause legal liability for or embarrassment to North Coast Church.
-Storage of personal files and documents within North Coast Church’s IT systems should be nominal.
+Storage of personal files and documents within North Coast Church’s IT systems is prohibited.

 **E-mail Retention /R**